cubidron/lyceris/README.md

 Lyceris is written with functional programming paradigm to achieve simplicity.
 It supports Microsoft authentication, loaders like Fabric, Quilt (more will be implemented soon), multi-threaded control system and download parallelism.
 It also automatically downloads necessary Java version.
 ## Getting Started

-Lyceris is easy to add from crates.io!
-### Prerequisites

 - cargo
   ```sh
   cargo add lyceris
   ```

 ## Usage

 This is the example implementation with using Quilt mod loader in version 1.20.